• Home

 Colcannon (Irish Mashed Potatoes) Recipe

-Various trinkets were cooked into the dish and your future was predicted by which one you found in your serving.
-A coin was a prediction of wealth, a piece of rag foretold a life of poverty, and a ring could mean that a marriage proposal was in your future!
+With documented origins dating back to the early 1700s, colcannon, oddly enough, is a traditional Halloween dish in Ireland.
+Various trinkets were cooked into the dish, and your future was predicted by which one you found in your serving.
+A coin predicted wealth, a piece of rag foretold a life of poverty, and a ring could mean that a marriage proposal was in your future!
+Colcannon was introduced to America by Irish immigrants, and it’s become associated with St. Patrick’s Day celebrations.

 Our version of the recipe is made with a combination of sautéed kale, sweet onion, and scallions.
 We’ve also included a variation in the recipe notes that replaces the kale with sautéed leeks and bits of crispy bacon.